lauraclay/python-picamera-setup/README.md

         camera.stop_preview()
     ```

-5. Select File > Save from the menu and give your script a name, e.g. `workshop.py`
+5. Select File > Save from the menu and give your script a name, e.g. `workshop.py`.
-6. Select Run > Run Module from the menu (or just press F5) to run the script
+6. Select Run > Run Module from the menu (or just press F5) to run the script.

 ### Camera programming: capture when activated